2021 Porsche Panamera Is a Sports Car, a Family Car, and a Luxury Car

-2021 Porsche Panamera is ready to launch and corner like a sports car
+The 2021 Porsche Panamera launches and corners like a sports car

-The Porsche Panamera is quick.
-With 325 horsepower on tap, the Panamera might not sound that quick, but it is.
+The 2021 Porsche Panamera is quick.
+With 325 horsepower on tap, the Panamera might not sound that swift, but it is.
 The previous iteration’s powerplant was packing a turbocharged 3.0L engine, which a twin-turbocharged 2.9L V6 has since replaced.
-Porsche claimed a respectable 0-60 mph time of just 5.1 seconds, an improvement of 0.1 seconds, and nothing to dismiss for a four-door, 4,222-lb car.
+Porsche claimed a respectable 0-60 mph time of just 5.1 seconds, an improvement of 0.1 seconds.
+Quite frankly, it’s nothing to dismiss for a four-door, 4,222-lb car.

 However, in testing, Car and Driver piloted the car to 60 mph in a blistering 4.4 seconds.
 Add launch control with the Sport Chrono package, and the Porsche really sprints.
 In addition to the impressive acceleration, the Panamera can handle like a sports car.
-Car and Driver managed to achieve 0.99 lateral g in the girthy Porsche when tackling the skidpad.
+The beefy son of Zuffenhausen managed to achieve 0.99 lateral g when tackling the skidpad.
 Additionally, during the road test, the Panamera cornered flatly and intently through both rural and urban streets.

 Panamera is a car for the whole family

 The 2021 Porsche Panamera is comfortable, with headroom and legroom to spare.
 That is unless you’re pretty tall.
 In addition to the generous interior space, natural light bathes the cabin due to the application of two prominent glass roof members.